Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Results and Evaluation

-Finally, having confirmed that the small differences in our evaluation metrics matter, we want to understand where these differences come from.
+Finally, having established that the small differences in the evaluation metrics are indeed meaningful, we want to understand where these differences come from.
 To do so, we match grid cells to countries based on a majority rule and evaluate our global model for each country individually.
 Country borders for assignment are taken from geoBoundaries \citep{runfola_geoboundaries_2020}.
-Since this approach means strongly varying levels of zero-inflatedness across the countries, the corresponding scores also vary strongly and can no longer be directly compared (Figure \ref{fig:fig4}).
+Since this approach means strongly varying levels of zero-inflatedness across the countries, the corresponding scores also vary strongly and cannot be directly compared (Figure \ref{fig:fig4}).
 Instead, we rank the performance of all models and benchmarks for each country and calculate the average ranks across all scenarios (Table \ref{tab:table3}).
-Based on mean rank across all countries and years, our model comes in only 5th on the CRPS, 4th on the MIS, and 3rd on the IGN.
-This can be explained by roughly half of all countries never experiencing any violence, for which our model gets heavily penalized in a rank-based evaluation due to its base assumption of a small but non-zero chance of violence anywhere.\footnote{For both the CRPS and the IGN, any non-zero values in our samples mean that predictions will be scored marginally worse.
+Based on the mean rank across all countries and years, our model only places fifth on the CRPS, fourth on the MIS, and third on the IGN.
+This can be explained by the fact that roughly half of all countries never experience any violence, for which our model gets heavily penalized in a rank-based evaluation due to its base assumption of a small but non-zero chance of violence anywhere.\footnote{For both the CRPS and the IGN, any non-zero values in our samples mean that predictions will be scored marginally worse.
 Since the benchmarks generally yield all-zero samples in countries without prior violence, this means our model will be ranked 6th in such cases, while the benchmarks all receive a joint 1st place.
-To illustrate: Out of 80 countries covered by our model, 32 never see any fatalities across all yearly test windows, with a minimum of 39 no-violence countries in any individual window.} However, if we focus only on countries for which any violence at all was observed in a given year - what we argue is where the performance of our model matters most, our model ranks highest on average compared to all benchmarks and for all three distributional metrics.
+To illustrate: Out of 80 countries covered by our model, 32 never see any fatalities across all yearly test windows, with a minimum of 39 no-violence countries in any individual window.} However, when we restrict the analysis to country-year instances with any observed violence -- arguably the cases in which predictive performance is most relevant -- our model achieves the highest average rank compared to all benchmarks across all three distributional metrics.
 This likely indicates that our models' predictions are relatively better for \emph{pgms} where violence actually occurred.